 Unit for Research in Schizophrenia

-The Unit for Research in Schizophrenia (URS) was established in 1999 at the Centre for Psychiatric Neuroscience (CNP) (Department of Psychiatry, Lausanne University Hospital), with the support of the Faculty of Medicine and other local health authorities.
-It is headed by Prof. Kim Do Cuénod (left on the photo), who is also Director of the CNP; Prof. Michel Cuénod (medical doctor and neurobiologist, former Head of the Brain Research Institute of the University of Zurich and Chair of the Alamaya Foundation) collaborates with the URS as scientific adviser and on a voluntary basis.
+The Unit for Research in Schizophrenia (URS) was established in 1999 at the Center for Psychiatric Neuroscience (CNP) (Department of Psychiatry, Lausanne University Hospital), with the support of the Faculty of Medicine and other local health authorities.
+It is directed by Prof. Kim Do Cuénod (left on the photo); Prof. Michel Cuénod (medical doctor and neurobiologist, former Head of the Brain Research Institute of the University of Zurich and Chair of the Alamaya Foundation) collaborates with the URS as scientific adviser and on a voluntary basis.